 With all the new versions of Photoshop what changes do you personally feel are the most exciting or brilliant?

 What social networks do you like most?
-Which present good examples of Photoshop and Graphic design the best?
+Which present good examples of Photoshop and Photography the best?

 What is your prediction of the evolution of social networks?
 How do you think these networks will showcase artists and Photographers better in the future?

-What predictions do you have for the future of Photoshop and Graphic Design?
+What predictions do you have for the future of Photoshop and Photography?